OmarIzquierdo/Blog/content/posts/nmap-notes.md

 <details>
   <summary><strong>Notes</strong></summary>

-The `-D` option in Nmap enables decoy scanning by adding fake source IP addresses alongside your real one.
+The `-D` option enables decoy scanning by adding fake source IP addresses alongside your real one.
 This makes IDSs see multiple IPs apparently probing the target ports, which helps to hide the true origin of the scan.
 </details>

 ```bash